techgrs29/hugo/site/content/post/strawfit-milk-flavoring-straws-by-bourgeon-foods.md

 Indore based start-up; Bourgeon foods have invented 100% recyclable, BPA free, food grade milk flavoring straws.
 Sounds simple???
 But it’s fairly not!!!
 Their story began back in the year 2016, when a food lover duo, Rajat & his beloved brother Shashank started working on the idea of creating something unique, healthy & natural.

+[Click here](https://amzn.to/3l2Oh2x) to check the complete range of Strawfit products.
 ![](/img/strawfit2.jpg)

 Biggest challenge with this idea of "milk flavoring straw" was that they had nothing as a reference except their own imagination!!
 From concept to recipe to machinery everything was to be tailor made.
 It took almost 3 long & rigorous years of R&D to bring together the concept, taste profile, development process and machinery for the launch of Strawfit.
 Tasting 20-30 glasses of milk in a single day to ensure the best sensory experience for consumers is the memory, they still cherish!!